prebid/prebid.github.io/overview/intro.md

 <a name="latency"></a>
 ## Prebid and Latency

-With header bidding, the publisher creates a short delay in their ad serving to obtain bids from SSPs and ad exchanges.
+With header bidding, the publisher creates a short delay in their ad serving to obtain bids that might be used in the ad decisioning.
 Often a major concern with this process is the latency caused by this delay.
 By delaying the ad serving, you may lose impressions from users who bounce very quickly.
 Prebid provides several options for minimizing this issue.

 - Minimize the number of bidders that will be allowed to participate in the header bidding auction.
 The fewer demand partners that have the opportunity to bid, the fewer the bids, and therefore the faster the processing.
 But fewer demand partners also means fewer chances for an optimal bid.
 It might require some time and experimentation to determine the optimal number.
 Client-side implementations typically use 5 – 15 demand partners.
 Because of the faster processing speeds, server-side will often have more.
 - Use Prebid Server to do the processing rather than the client browser.
 Passing the load of running auctions to the server can be faster than running them client-side from the browser.
 You can also use a combination of client and server processing to optimize your yield while still reducing latency.
 - Set a time limit for receiving bids.
 Prebid provides the option for you to set a time limit.
 Any demand partner who hasn’t responded with a bid within the time allotted will not be included in the auction.
 See [Timeouts](/features/timeouts.html) for more information.
 - Asynchronous Processing.
 Requests are sent to all bidders at once, rather than one at a time.
 See [How to reduce the latency of header bidding with Prebid.js](/overview/how-to-reduce-latency-of-header-bidding.html#asynchronous-call-scenario-with-prebidjs) for more information.

+We recommend that publishers do A/B testing on the number of bidders, timeout values, and client-vs-server for their specific pages.
+If your org doesn't do a lot of A/B testing, several of the managed services can help in this area.

 ## Community Support

-Prebid has a thriving community.
 If you ever need support, simply raise an issue on [one of our Github repositories](https://github.com/prebid).
 We also provide extensive documentation not only on our products but on how to integrate them with various ad servers.

 Prebid also has an active member community that ensures Prebid will continue to grow and evolve in a way that is beneficial to the header bidding ecosystem.
 Through a variety of committees, Prebid.org members continually decide on and prioritizes new features, updates, and fixes.

 ## Prebid Membership

-You know that the ad server you’re working with makes their money by taking a cut of the winning bid price, so you might be wondering if Prebid also takes a cut.
+The ad server you’re working with makes their money by taking a cut of the winning bid price, so you might be wondering if Prebid also takes a cut.
 The answer is NO. Prebid is free to anyone who wants to use it.
 So how does Prebid continue to evolve as a quality set of products (not to mention provide events and great documentation) without taking in fees?
 Through dedicated volunteers from member companies, alongside a small handful of employees and an occasional contractor paid through Prebid.org membership dues.
 All dues go into serving the Prebid community and providing a voice for our members in the world of header bidding.

 You don’t have to be a Prebid.org member to use Prebid.
 However, we do highly encourage you to explore the benefits of membership and consider joining.
 No matter the size of your company, Prebid has membership options available that will provide value to anyone interested in header bidding today and in the future.
 For more information on Prebid.org membership, see [Prebid.org Membership Overview](https://prebid.org/membership/).